advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 - navigate to the GitHub App you created earlier, and click on the "Install App" button
 - choose which organization to install it on
 - choose whether to install it for selected repositories, or for the whole organization

-### Use the GitHub API to install the GitHub App

-> **TODO**

-This has not been implemented yet.

-This is left until the creation of the app using a manifest has been implemented.